cvtsh248/Camera-Based-Stylus/README.md

 # Camera-Based-Stylus
-A work in porgress python 2 program that tracks a stylus with a slightly deep blue tip using opencv.
+A work in progress python 2 program that tracks a stylus with a slightly deep blue tip using opencv.
 Based on the motion of the tip, the mouse on the computer's screen will move.

 # Features
 * Tracking of the stylus is fairly accurate